Nuri al-Maliki Fast Facts

 April 22, 2006 - Is chosen by the Shiite-dominated coalition United Iraqi Alliance to replace Interim Iraqi Prime Minister Ibrahim al-Jaafari.
 He has one month to form a government.

-May 20, 2006 - Iraq's new government is sworn in, with 37 cabinet members and al-Maliki as prime minister.
+May 20, 2006 - Iraq's new government is sworn in, with 37 cabinet members and Maliki as prime minister.

 July 26, 2006 - Addresses a joint meeting of the US Congress on the war in Iraq.